rubengc/edd-wish-lists/README.md

 **For Shop Manager/admins**
 - [edd_wish_lists_add] shortcode for adding a “add to wish list” link on any page/post/download.
 Accepts “id” and “text” parameters.
 - Change the terminology through filter.
-Collection, Light Box, Watch List, Want List, Favourites, Bookmarks etc
+Collection, Light Box, Watch List, Want List etc
 - Show a plain text link or button
 - Choose from 5 different web font icons or have no icon at all
 - Disable guests from creating wish lists